Tips and FAQs for Using and Wiring LED Lights

 Or, just glue the battery holder to the bottom of the project and tape the wires in place.

-You could also put your LED wires under a fake rock, or curl wires up as a hose after painting the wires green.
+You can put your LED wires under a fake rock, or curl wires up as a hose after painting the wires green.
 You could also consider putting wires under a bush or potted plant.

 Remember to locate the switch in a convenient place.
 You can disguise the switch with a bit of something that matches the overall theme of your project.
 The switch can be put in a mushroom cap, a small trash bin, or even under a plant.
 Check out this switch disguised as a mushroom!